nwthomas/website/client/constants/blogs/finding-motivation-in-chaos.md

 slug: "finding-motivation-in-chaos"
 imageUrl: /blog-assets/finding-motivation-in-chaos/surfer.webp
 metaTitle: "Finding Motivation in Chaos"
 metaDescription: "Change is a constant in life.
-The only thing that matters is that you keep working."
+The only thing that matters is that you keep working on yourself."
 date: "2019-11-27"
 tags:
   - Soft Skills